BettyAtt/pands-problem-sheet/README.md

 4. The string order is reversed by use of a negative in the step position.
 The code `:-2`selects every other character beginning at the end of the string and prints out these characters.

 ### References:
 1. Vanderplas, J., n.d.
-2016.
-A Whirlwind Tour Of Python.
+2016. *A Whirlwind Tour Of Python*.
 O'Reilly Media Inc., List Indexing and Splicing, p.32-34.
 Available at: https://www.oreilly.com/programming/free/files/a-whirlwind-tour-of-python.pdf [Accessed 7 February 2021].
 2. Pankaj.
-2019.
-JournalDev Available from: https://www.journaldev.com/23584/python-slice-string#:~:text=The%20slicing%20starts%20with%20the,for%20any%20index%20 [Accessed 7 February 2021]
+2019. *Python Slice String* in *JournalDev* Available from: https://www.journaldev.com/23584/python-slice-string#:~:text=The%20slicing%20starts%20with%20the,for%20any%20index%20 [Accessed 7 February 2021]
 3. Learn by Example.
-2019.
-Available from: https://www.learnbyexample.org/python-string-slicing/ [Accessed 7 February 2021]
+2019. *Python String Slicing* Available from: https://www.learnbyexample.org/python-string-slicing/ [Accessed 7 February 2021]
 4. w3schools.com.
-2021.
-Python - Slicing Strings.
+2021. *Python - Slicing Strings*.
 Available at: https://www.w3schools.com/python/python_strings_slicing.asp  [Accessed 7 February 2021].

 # Task 4: